-For tax years beginning on or after January 1, 2022, the Tax Cuts and Jobs Act of 2017, or the TCJA, eliminates the option to currently deduct research and development expenses and requires taxpayers to capitalize and amortize them over five years for research activities performed in the U.S. and 15 years for research activities performed outside the U.S. pursuant to IRC Section 174.
-In addition, we are required to recognize tax revenue of \$45.0 million in 2023, related to Moderna cash received in 2022, for tax purposes in advance of GAAP recognition.
-We also expect limitations on utilization of net operating losses and tax credits under TCJA and/or IRC Sections 382 and 383.
+For tax years beginning on or after January 1, 2022, the Tax Cuts and Jobs Act of 2017, or the TCJA, eliminates the option to currently deduct research and development expenses and requires taxpayers to capitalize and amortize them over five years for research activities performed in the U.S. and 15 years for research activities performed outside the U.S. pursuant to Section 174 of the Code.
+In addition, we are required to recognize tax revenue of \$45.0 million in 2023, related to cash received under the Moderna License Agreement in 2022, for tax purposes in advance of GAAP recognition.
+We also expect limitations on utilization of net operating losses and tax credits under TCJA and/or Sections 382 and 383 of the Code.
 These requirements temporarily increase our U.S. federal and state cash tax payments and reduces cash flows in 2023.
 Cash tax payments are expected to be funded from existing cash balances and cash flows from operations.